fakeecity/UVAutomate-V1/README.md

 yarn build
 ```

-- Navigate to chrome://extensions/ within the browser

-- Enable developer mode

-- 'Load unpacked'

-- Select the 'build' directory within your project folder
+- Your production build will appear in the project folder

 ## TODO